root-project/root/README/ReleaseNotes/v606/index.md

 ## Interpreter

-ROOT can now dump the contect of STL collections, for instance `map<string,int>`.
+ROOT can now dump the context of STL collections, for instance `map<string,int>`.
 A few ROOT types print their content, too.

 Fixed the handling of the current directory in `#include` of system headers, avoid problem with local files named `new` or `vector`.

 Fixed the issue with the ROOT special variable where the objects were read from the file at each and every access by caching those object.
 See [ROOT-7830] for example.

-This release contains everal bug fixes and improvements, notably in unloading and performance.
+This release contains several bug fixes and improvements, notably in unloading and performance.

 > NOTE: The GCC 5 ABI is *not* supported yet, due to a lack of support in clang.